Imagining history's white colonizers in chains

 In one picture, three white Australians appear face-down in the dirt, shackled together by heavy chains.
 Another shows a band of Caucasians guarded by gun-toting Aboriginals.

 "These are fictional interpretations of factual evidence," Semu said on the phone.
 "Colonial history has been written by -- and in favor of -- the conqueror.
-I'm looking at the same facts, and coming up with a different picture."
+I'm looking at the same facts, and coming up with a different picture.

 "I've treated Australia like a crime scene," he said.
 "I've re-opened the cases and am investigating the evidence."